 Read the detailed summary of changes in the academic division ➔

 Here's where we're heading.

-Our three key values—affordable, adaptable, anchored—have guided the formation of a vision for three distinct educational tracks, which will expand the accessibility of a Gordon education for more students in the future and represents a significant step forward for the College as a liberal arts institution in the 21st century.
+Our three key values—affordable, adaptable, anchored—have guided the formation of a vision to make a timeless mission timely.
+Toward that end, Gordon is launching three new initiatives, which will expand the accessibility of a Gordon education for more students in the future and represents a significant step forward for the College as a liberal arts institution in the 21st century.
 Think of these tracks as three different modes or means of accessing a Gordon education: